c4tom/DreamDevBox/docs/configuration-files/env-file.rst

 combination of all container versions.

 .. note::
-   Any change for those settings requires a restart of the devilbox.
+   Any change for those settings requires a restart of the dreamdevbox.

 .. _env_php_server: